-We can progress to make it more challenging by alternating leg lift.
-You are lifting one leg up and then lifting the other leg up, alternating back and forth.
+Increase the difficulty and make it more challenging by alternating leg lifts.
+Lift one leg up and then lift the other, alternating back and forth.

 Stability Ball Plank with Alternating Leg Lift (Level 2)

 There you go!
-These are the three exercises that you can do that will improve your hip stability which tends to be a really common weak spot in people especially in the vast majority of people that I am seeing most especially for those who are suffering from knee pain.
+These three exercises you can do will improve your hip stability, which tends to be a common weak spot in most people I see, especially those suffering from knee pain.

-If you have any type of knee pain, look at your hips and see if you have good hips stability and these are three exercises you can do.
-You can start off with the level one of them.
-And when it gets easy, you can proceed to level two so from two legs to one leg.
+If you have knee pain, look at your hips to see if you have good hip stability.
+You can start with level one, and when it gets easy, you can proceed to level two.

 Secondly, if you’re watching this on YouTube, head up above and hit subscribe.
-What that will do is, every couple of days you’ll get a video like this where I talk about tips and tricks on overcoming injury or pain.
+When you subscribe, you’ll get a video like this every few days here; I talk about tips and tricks on overcoming injury or pain.

 Rick Kaselj, MS